nojetlag7/NumericalAnalysisProject/README.md

 ---

 **Note**: This project uses hardcoded stock price data to ensure consistent results and avoid external dependencies.
 The data simulates realistic stock price movements for educational purposes.
-**NB**: slight issue with forward difference computation. will fix later
+The gap-filling approach provides a practical demonstration of how interpolation methods can be used to recover missing data in real-world scenarios.